Chennai is a city but Madras is an emotion ~ Tamil Culture.

 St. Thomas Cathedral Basilica

 St. Thomas Cathedral is a Basilica located in the San Thome locality of Chennai.
 The Roman Catholic Basilica dates back to the 16th century by some Portuguese explorers but was rebuilt by the British in the 19th century.

 There are three churches around the world built on the tomb of an apostle of Jesus.
-St. Thomas Cathedral is one of those three making a step on the world history.
-The other two are Peter’s Basilica in the Vatican city, and the Santiago de Compostela Cathedral in Spain.
+St. Thomas Cathedral is one of those three making a step in world history.
+The other two are Peter’s Basilica in the Vatican City, and the Santiago de Compostela Cathedral in Spain.

 The pure white architecture of the Cathedral left me mesmerised and the stained windows reminded me of the churches I visited in Europe.